afadili/Temple_Run/README.md

 ## Compile and launch the game

-To compile the game, use the CMakeLists file in the build folder:
+To compile the game and the libreries, use the `CMakeLists` file in a build folder:
 ```
 cd build
 cmake ../
 ```
-Then, use the makefile to compile :
+Then, use the `makefile` to compile :
 ```
 make
 ```